-Significant risks Risk management Instances of corruption and unethical business practice There is a potential risk of corruption within all operations.
+Risk management There is a potential risk of corruption within all operations.
 The Group aims to prevent corruption through clear policies, which are communicated to all employees.
 Other measures include training, risk analysis and continuous dialogue.

 VALUES, GOVERNANCE AND MANAGEMENT SYSTEMS